awesome-it/maubot-alerts/README.md

 ## Installation

-1. Download the .mbp file from releases
+1. Build the mbp-file as described below
 2. Go to the webinterface of your maubot instance
 3. Click on the plus sign next to "Plugins"
 4. Upload the .mbp file